Gariahat Road

-Gariahat Road connects Ballygunge Phari with Prince Anwar Shah Road and Raja SC Mullick Road near Jadavpur Police station in the southern part of Kolkata, India.
+Gariahat Road connects Ballygunge Phari with Prince Anwar Shah Road and Raja SC Mallick Road near Jadavpur Police station in the southern part of Kolkata, India.
 The space under Gariahat Flyover hosts one of the most prominent open air public chess playing areas in Kolkata.
+It is also a part of SH 1.

 Localities

 Gariahat falls under Ballygunge area and is a Retail Market for saris (not only from typical Bengal but from all across India), electronics, good restaurants & all together provide a very long stretch for window shopping too.
 It is the hub and shopping capital of South Kolkata.

 It is one of the main roads of South Kolkata that starts from Ballygunge Phari-Hazra Road crossing and from there travels southwards towards the Gariahat market.
 The Ballygunge AC market and the Dakshinapan shopping center are two of the main attractions that one will find on the Gariahat Road.
 A newly built mall named Mukti World, came up near Ballygunge Phari joining the bandwagon of malls in Kolkata.
 Many handicraft and textiles emporium of government can also be seen here.
 A huge number of jewellery shops are also located here.
 Gariahat is also famous for its fish market.

 It connects to / intersects some of the most important roads of the city namely Ballygunge Circular Road, Hazra Road, Rashbehari Avenue, Southern Avenue and Prince Anwar Shah Road.
 Smaller roads like Garcha Road, Dover Lane, Hindustan Road, Ekdalia Road, South End Park, etc. all originate from Gariahat Road.